netdata/netdata/docs/tutorial/longer-metrics-storage.md

     history = 86400
 ```

 And so on.

+Next, check to see how many metrics Netdata collects on your system, and how much RAM that uses.
+Visit the Netdata
+dashboard and look at the bottom-right corner of the interface.
+You'll find a sentence similar to the following:

+> Every second, Netdata collects 1,938 metrics, presents them in 299 charts and monitors them with 81 alarms.
+Netdata is
+> using 25 MB of memory on **saguaro** for 1 hour, 6 minutes and 36 seconds of real-time history.

+On my system, the round-robin database is using 25 MB of RAM to store just over an hour's worth of data (3996 seconds,
+to be exact) for nearly 2,000 metrics.

-To increase the `history` option, you need to edit your `netdata.conf` file.
-In most installations, you'll find it at
+To increase the `history` option, you need to edit your `netdata.conf` file and increase the `history` setting.
+In most
-`/etc/netdata/netdata.conf`, but some operating systems place it at `/opt/netdata/etc/netdata/netdata.conf`.
+installations, you'll find it at `/etc/netdata/netdata.conf`, but some operating systems place it at
+`/opt/netdata/etc/netdata/netdata.conf`.

 Use `/etc/netdata/edit-config netdata.conf`, or your favorite text editor, to replace `3600` with the number of seconds
 you'd like to store.